Art Therapist Career (Salary + Duties + Interviews)

 Schools for Art Therapy Degrees

-The program you attend may also make a difference in the job opportunities available to you and the salary you end up with.
+The program you attend may also make a difference in the job opportunities and the salary you end up with.
 These are some of the top schools for art therapy across the United States:

 • Georgia College & State University (Milledgeville, GA)